rovrov/rovrov.github.io/_posts/2014-11-10-github-pages-302-redirect.md

 My blog is on a [custom domain with GitHub Pages](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).
 As it turns out, this configuration can cause some issues, for example, when the site is indexed by _a_ search engine.

-A few people have already posted about this, and [here](http://instantclick.io/github-pages-and-apex-domains) an update on the top of the post says "This is no longer true since at least August 2014.
+A few people have already posted about this, and [here](http://instantclick.io/github-pages-and-apex-domains) an update on the top of the post says: "This is no longer true since at least August 2014.
 GitHub fixed this!".
-This note might refer to the bigger issue about the 5 second delay, although it made me think that GitHub does not do redirects anymore.
-It does:
+This note might refer to the bigger issue about the 5 second delay described in that post, although it made me think maybe GitHub does not do redirects anymore.
+It still does sometimes:

 {% highlight bash %}
 $ curl -I rovrov.com